Sharing Excess Warehouse App

 1. Workers weren't reminded of undistributed food

-Sometimes food is forgotten to be distributed and gets stuck in the warehouse.
-However, the app doesn't remind workers about it.
+Sometimes food is forgotten to be distributed, but the app doesn't remind workers about it.

-⇒ The food loses quality and isn't qualified to be distributed
+⇒ The food loses quality and can't be delivered

 Food waste